tathiap/Software-Development-Tools-Project/README.md

 3. Navigate to the project directory in your terminal.

-4.Run the Streamlit app using the following command: streamlit run app.py
+4. Run the Streamlit app using the following command: streamlit run app.py

 5.Open your web browser and go to the provided local URL () to explore the US Vehicles Data.